Bình Tây Market: History

-Bình Tây Market was built, or at least heavily financially supported, by a Chinese businessman named Guo Tan (郭琰) better known as Quách Đàm, (1863–1927), originally hailing from Chaozhou in Guangdong.
+Bình Tây Market was built, or at least financially supported, by a Chinese businessman named Guo Yan (郭琰; Vietnamese: Quách Đàm), originally hailing from Chaozhou in Guangdong.
 Quách Đàm operated his businesses under the trade name of Thông Hiệp, but he was best known by his nickname "Handicapped Thông" among local Chinese.
 He started out very poor, making a living by recycling garbage and other used material; later, he began to enter into other types of businesses, in which he earned his fortune.
 There used to be a life-size bronze statue of Thông Hiệp standing right in the center of the Bình Tây Market, surrounded by four bronze lions, and four bronze dragons spitting water into the fountain under in which the statue of Thông was standing.
 The full size statue of Thông was replaced with a smaller glass altar sometime between 1976 and 1980 for unknown reasons.
 Nowadays, that statue is located in the Fine Art Museum of Ho Chi Minh city.
 The four bronze lions and dragons are still standing As of 2007.